-The student uniform at Intrepid College Preparatory Charter School specifically forbids the wearing of:
+The prepster uniform at Intrepid College Preparatory Charter School specifically forbids the wearing of:

 - Any clothing with legible writing or images (other than the Intrepid College Prep logo).
-This refers even to clothing worn under another shirt, for example a t-shirt under an oxford shirt. - o Jeans.
-This includes khaki-colored jeans. - Carpenter-style pants or pants with large pockets on the sides. - o Sneakers (except while participating in Enrichment or Physical Education). - Hats, caps, bandanas, hoods or night wraps.
-(Students may wear headbands for the purpose of holding back hair, but they may not cover the majority of the head and they must be Intrepid College Prep colors.) - Jackets or overcoats (except while outdoors). - o Beepers, iPods, cell-phones, or other electronic items.
-These items will be confiscated and returned only to a parent or guardian Phones must be turned into the main office upon arrival. - Any clothing tied around the waist or neck. - Any clothing that is inappropriate for the workplace (i.e. miniskirts, excessively baggy pants, elaborate jewelry, etc.).
+This refers even to clothing worn under another shirt, for example a t-shirt under an oxford shirt.
+This includes logos visible on shoes or athletic clothes. - o Jeans (unless a prepster has earned a Relaxed Uniform Day) - Carpenter-style pants, pants with large pockets on the sides, or joggers (pants with elastic ankles). - Hats, caps, bandanas, hoods or night wraps.
+(Prepsters may wear headbands for the purpose of holding back hair, but they may not cover the majority of the head and they must be Intrepid College Prep colors.) - o Jackets or overcoats (except while outdoors). - Beepers, iPods, cell-phones, or other electronic items.
+These items will be confiscated and returned only to a parent or guardian.
+Phones must be turned in during AMA upon arrival. - Any clothing tied around the waist or neck. - Any clothing that is inappropriate for the workplace (i.e. miniskirts, excessively baggy pants, elaborate jewelry, etc.).

-No student will be admitted to class until his or her attire meets the requirements listed above.
-Families with questions or concerns about the uniform policy should consult the Executive Director.
-Further, the Executive Director and other faculty reserve the right to restrict individual items of clothing as necessary, given notification of a parent or guardian, if such clothing interferes with normal school activities.
+No prepster will be admitted to class until his or her attire meets the requirements listed above.
+Families with questions or concerns about the uniform policy should consult the School Leader.
+Further, the School Leader, Executive Director and other faculty reserve the right to restrict individual items of clothing as necessary, given notification of a parent or guardian, if such clothing interferes with normal school activities.